afonzeca/arun/README.md

 4) You want to write workers or services in PHP that can be called from your cron, command line scripts, etc.

 Anyway...
 Too much words...
-Now Let's some code... ;-)
+Now Let's making some code... ;-)

 ### How to install